benhook1013/space-game/PLAN.md

 - Manual testing only (no automated tests yet)
 - Use `PLAYTEST_CHECKLIST.md` for each play session
+- Keep `MANUAL_TESTING.md` updated with scenarios and findings
 - Optional `playtest_logs/` to track regressions
 - A single `main` branch is fine; create feature branches as needed
 - Hosting or CI can auto-deploy `main` when ready